-Witnesses.
-Question 16-When your, character was put in Issue, why did you not insist upon your attorneys cross-questioning the witnesses who testified against your character?
-Answer-My experience with Dalton, the first character witness against me, had given me and my atterneys fair warning what to expect from the so-called character witnesses.
-Here was a man upon whom I had never laid my eyes before he took his seat in the witness chair, and of whom I had never heard, and yet he swore solemly to acts and doings with me that were utterly and absolutely untrue and without the slightest foundation.
-Was not this fair warning to me and my attorneys of what they might expect from the other so-called character witnesses?
-There was nothing that they could truthfully testify against my character, but I had been duly warned that I could not rely upon, their speaking the truth.

-My lawyers decided that if they crossnesses who testified against your character could not rely upon, their speaking the truth.

-My lawyers decided that if they cross-examined those character witnesses, it would allow these hostile people to tell all they heard about me in the way of vile slander-not what they knew.
+Question 15-When your character was put in issue, why did you not insist upon your attorneys cross-questioning the witnesses who testified against your character?
+Answer-My experience with Dalton, the first character witness against me, had given me and my attorneys fair warning of what to expect from the so-called character witnesses.
+Here was a man upon whom I had never laid my eyes before he took his seat in the witness chair, and of whom I had never heard, and yet he swore solemnly to acts and doings with me that were utterly and absolutely untrue and without the slightest foundation.
+Was this fair warning to me and my attorneys of what we might expect from the other so-called character witnesses?
+There was nothing that they could truthfully testify against my character, but I had duly warned that I could not rely on their speaking the truth.
+My lawyers decided that if they cross-examined those character witnesses, it would allow these hostile people to tell all they heard about me in the way of vile slander, not what they knew.
 They felt that these witnesses had been loaded with slanders about me just for the purpose of telling them on cross-examination.
 They did not want to give them the chance to repeat malicious tales against me which they had no opportunity to investigate or answer.